tenchirocom/pigpio_sled/README.md

 7) cd .. && make

+## Installing the Daemon service

+1) Run the following in the pigpio_sled directory sudo make install

+   This copies the built files into /usr/local/bin and /usr/local/lib.
+Your original files are still located in /usr/bin and /usr/lib.
+So becareful, we need to ensure search path and library paths do not pick up the old ones or mismatch the binaries and libaries.

+2) Setup the service
+   sudo systemctl edit --full pigpiod

+   Edit the service file and replace the ExecStart=/usr/bin/pigpiod with:

+   Environment=LD_LIBRARY_PATH=/usr/local/lib
+   ExecStart=/usr/local/bin/pigpiod -n localhost -p 8888 -s 1

+3) Check for dropin service files overriding the default.
+Look in the directory for the file:

+   /etc/systemd/system/pigpiod.service.d/public.conf

+   If it has a single ExecStart=/usr/lib/pigpiod line in it, move it to public.conf.old or remove it.
+If there is more in the file, then you can edit the ExecStart as above.

+4) Make sure that your shell path is not picking up the wrong files:

+   which pigs => /usr/local/bin/pigs
+   which pigpiod => /usr/local/bin/pigpiod (but you don't run this manually, so less important) ldd `which pigpiod` => /usr/local/lib/libpigpiod.so (something like that)

+5) Restart the service

+   sudo systemctl daemon-reexec
+   sudo systemctl restart pigpiod sudo status pigpiod

+   It should be active.
+Then you can try to enable the default led strip, if connected with:

+   pigs sled_begin

+   It should exit normally.

+   pigs sled_set 0 0x00FF00
+   pigs sled_render

+   This should turn the first led green!

+   Congratulations!

 ## Strip Types Supported

 The following strip types are available in the rpi_ws281x library header file, ws2811.h